 The repertoire for the second round (joint rehearsal) is:

-- Kristjan Järvi: Aurora
+- Kristjan Järvi: Aurora for violin and orchestra

 The joint rehearsal of the Baltic Sea Philharmonic will be open to public, therefore all interested musicians are invited to listen even if not auditioning themselves.

 Applicants will audition individually in front of a panel of Baltic Sea Philharmonic principal musicians and conductor Kristjan Järvi.
 Kristjan and the principals will decide together which applicants have the talent and the personality to thrive in the orchestra.
 All orchestra members are cordially invited to listen to the first-round auditions.

 Depending on the number of applications, it will be decided at a later date whether all applicants will perform for the entire panel or will be divided into groups according to instruments.

 In the joint rehearsal the applicants will rehearse together with the orchestra and Kristjan Järvi as tutti musicians.

 A link for downloading the repertoire for the joint orchestra rehearsal will be sent to applicants after we have received an application.

 The decision of the panel in selecting players is final and the applicants will be informed no later than 15 July 2019 for the Talent Day in Berlin whether they have been selected as possible members of the Baltic Sea Philharmonic.

 Applicants will not be reimbursed for their travel expenses to the talent tour.
 In cases of special needs, a contribution may be arranged at the discretion of the management.
 Once you have been accepted as applicant, please send an email with an explanation (do not forget your name, audition venue and instrument) to email@example.com.